nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 2.03.P1) Economic justice as a cornerstone for achieving gender equality.

-- 2.03.P2) State policies acknowledging the value of unpaid care work within the national
+- 2.03.P2) State policies acknowledging the value of unpaid care work within the national economy.
+44■ Legislation that ensures fair and equal treatment for all marginalized groups.

-- 2.03.P3) onomy.

-- 2.03.P4) ■ Legislation that ensures fair and equal treatment for all marginalized groups.

-- 2.03.P5) Enhanced women’s political representation, participation, and roles in society.
+- 2.03.P3) Enhanced women’s political representation, participation, and roles in society.

-- 2.03.P6) Condemning all forms of violence, including systemic violence, across all settings.
+- 2.03.P4) Condemning all forms of violence, including systemic violence, across all settings.

-- 2.03.P7) Prioritized public services in policy development to alleviate the pressures on
+- 2.03.P5) Prioritized public services in policy development to alleviate the pressures on women.

-- 2.03.P8) men.

-- 2.03.P9) Women’s involvement in creating sustainable environmental conservation
+- 2.03.P6) Women’s involvement in creating sustainable environmental conservation strategies.

-- 2.03.P10) rategies.

-- 2.03.P11) A society free from regressive stereotypes perpetuated by social institutions and
+- 2.03.P7) A society free from regressive stereotypes perpetuated by social institutions and practices.

-- 2.03.P12) actices.

-- 2.03.P13) Equal access to state services, rights, and justice for all identity groups, including
+- 2.03.P8) Equal access to state services, rights, and justice for all identity groups, including women.

-- 2.03.P14) men.

-- 2.03.P15) Domestic laws with the standards set by the Convention on the Elimination of

-- 2.03.P16) l Forms of Discrimination Against Women (CEDAW) and the Convention on

-- 2.03.P17) e Rights of the Child (CRC).
+- 2.03.P9) Domestic laws with the standards set by the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) and the Convention on the Rights of the Child (CRC).

 #### Activities